endymion1818/deliciousreverie-2023/src/pages/posts/iterate.md

 ---
 layout: ../../layouts/BlogLayout.astro
-title: "Iterate"
+title: "Iterate."
 description: "A few times during the past year I've caught myself advocating for iterative changes.
 Both in software and in terms of our processes I've found that I far prefer smaller, incremental improvements over stressful, complicated and far-reaching changes that may or may not improve fulfilment, delivery and other metrics."
 tags:
   - engineering
 datePublished: 2023-10-11
 ---
-Despite better marketing opportunities, the days of big bang releases are gone.
-In today's software market, iterative releases are the hallmark of good planning, well organised teams, and software stability.
+**Despite better marketing opportunities, the days of big bang releases are gone.
+In today's software market, iterative releases are the hallmark of good planning, well organised teams, and software stability.**

 A few times during the past year I've caught myself advocating for iterative changes.
 Both in software and in terms of our processes I've found that I far prefer smaller, incremental improvements over stressful, complicated and far-reaching changes that may or may not improve fulfilment, delivery and other metrics.